Skip to main content

 What Modules 7 and 8 ask

-HSC Physics Modules 7 (The Nature of Light) and 8 (From the Universe to the Atom) together form 50% of the exam.
-They are more conceptual than Modules 5 and 6 and require strong explanation skills.
+HSC Physics Modules 7 (The Nature of Light) and 8 (From the Universe to the Atom) are the more conceptually-demanding half of the syllabus (NESA does not publish fixed module weightings, but recent papers consistently distribute marks across all four Year 12 modules).
+They require strong explanation skills, more than the calculation focus of Modules 5 and 6.

 The modules cover the most counterintuitive ideas in physics: light is both wave and particle, time dilates at high speeds, atoms have discrete energy levels, the universe has structure on cosmic scales.
 Strong students master the historical narratives (how each model was developed) and the experimental evidence.